 On 24 September, J. P. S. Gobin and the 47th Pennsylvania Volunteers were formally mustered into the U.S. Army.
 Armed with Mississippi rifles supplied by their beloved Keystone State and assigned to the 3rd Brigade of W. F. Smith’s Army of the Potomac on 27 September, they were ordered to Camp Lyon, Maryland on the eastern side of the Potomac River.
 Arriving late that afternoon, they joined the 46th Pennsylvania in charging double-quick across a chain bridge before marching on toward Falls Church, Virginia.
 Arriving at Camp Advance around dusk, they pitched their tents in a deep ravine near Fort Ethan Allen, a new federal military facility still under construction.
 Here, as part of the 3rd Brigade and General Smith’s Army of the Potomac, the 47th Pennsylvania helped to defend the nation’s capital.

-Later ordered to move with the 3rd Brigade to “Camp Big Chestnut” (named for a prominently located chestnut tree and later rechristened “Camp Griffin”), the 47th Pennsylvania Volunteers marched in the October 11 Grand Review at Bailey’s Cross Roads.
-In a mid-October letter home, Captain Gobin reported that the right wing of the 47th Pennsylvania (companies A, C, D, F and I) was ordered to picket duty after the left wing’s companies (B, G, K, E, and H) were forced to return to camp by Confederate troops:
+Later ordered to move with the 3rd Brigade to “Camp Big Chestnut” (named for a prominently located chestnut tree and later rechristened “Camp Griffin”), the 47th Pennsylvania Volunteers marched in the Grand Review at Bailey’s Cross Roads on 11 October.
+In a mid-October letter home, Captain Gobin reported that the right wing of the 47th Pennsylvania (companies A, C, D, F and I) was ordered to picket duty after the left-wing’s companies (B, G, K, E, and H) were forced to return to camp by Confederate troops:

 I was ordered to take my company to Stewart’s house, drive the Rebels from it, and hold it at all hazards.
 It was about 3 o’clock in the morning, so waiting until it was just getting day, I marched 80 men up; but the Rebels had left after driving Capt.
 Kacy’s company [H] into the woods.
 I took possession of it, and stationed my men, and there we were for 24 hours with our hands on our rifles, and without closing an eye.
 I took ten men, and went out scouting within half a mile of the Rebels, but could not get a prisoner, and we did not dare fire on them first.
 Do not think I was rash, I merely obeyed orders, and had ten men with me who could whip a hundred; Brosius [sic], Piers [sic], Harp and McEwen were among the number.
 Every man in the company wanted to go.
 The Rebels did not attack us, and if they had they would have met with a warm reception, as I had my men posted in such a manner that I could have whipped a regiment.
 My men were all ready and anxious for a “fight.”